-2. Application
+3. Application

 a.
-Tactics, techniques, and procedures established in this publication apply to the commanders of combatant commands, subordinate unified commands, joint task forces, and subordinate component commands.
-These measures also may apply when significant forces of one Service are attached to forces of another Service, or when significant forces of one Service support forces of another Service.
+Doctrine and selected tactics, techniques, and procedures and guidance established in this publication apply to the commanders of combatant commands, subunified commands, joint task forces, and subordinate components of these commands.
+These principles and guidance also may apply when significant forces of one Service are attached to forces of another Service or when significant forces of one Service support forces of another Service.